Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 7/9/2021 (Day 69 👀)

+- 👩‍💻 Still working on grocery app desktop design.
+But I've moved on to the landing/home page now.
+The finish line is in sight!
+- 🧩 Completed 100devs daily problem - was super pumped because I figured this one out right off the bat.
+Much better than yesterday!
+- ☕️ Listened to @IbrahimCodes share his dev journey.
+So thankful for his openness (he spilled alll the tea) and incredibly inspired by his story!

 ## 7/8/2021 (Day 68)

 - 🧩 Completed 100Devs daily problem - was really stumped for ~30mins but finally figured out the answer by examining the test cases.
 Also learned about the Set data structure in JS!